Level3-REST/site/doc/patterns/sort.md

 Profile: <https://level3.rest/patterns/sort#sorter-resource>
 ```

-The Sorter resource changes the [Sorted](#sorted-resource) resource's sorting configuration.
+The Sorter resource changes the [Sorted](#sorted-resource) resource’s sorting configuration.
 It is a [Form](../profiles/form.md) resource that starts with the current configuration in its schema representation, or its template object if the Form resource does not use a schema.
 If only a subset of the properties is sortable, then the Sorter resource should present a schema to help the client submit a successful sorting change.

 The Form creates a sorting declaration array.
 This array has objects with these properties: